linroger/Wealth-of-Nations/Advanced Investments/Lecture 2- Asset Allocation with Multiple Risky Assets.md

 This doesn't seem quite right.
 Surely we would think that an expected excess return of,    say,    the domestic stock market in the vicinity of,    say,    $5/% annually in excess of the risk-free rate is more likely than the expected return exceeding $100/% ?
 It would not make economic sense that expected returns are so high,    as people would have to have crazily high levels of risk aversion for stocks to offer such high rates of expected return.
 Based on a priori considerations,    before looking at any data,    we would say that such high expected returns are totally implausible.
 Yet,    if we take the sample average return as the only piece of information about the expected return,    we are not making any use of such prior knowledge that we may have.
 This prior knowledge may be vague,    but as we will see,    it can still be useful to obtain better estimates of return moments.

-The Bayesian branch of statistics offers tools that allow use to describe mathematically how prior knowledge expressed as a probability distribution,    the prior distribution,    can be combined with evidence from data to obtain a posterior distribution that reflects the combined information from the prior and the data.
-For our purposes here,    we don't have to work through all that math required for working with the full prior and posterior probability distributions.
+The Bayesian branch of statistics offers tools that allow use to describe mathematically how prior knowledge expressed as a [[Lecture 1- Probability Distributions of Returns|probability distribution]],    the prior distribution,    can be combined with evidence from data to obtain a posterior distribution that reflects the combined information from the prior and the data.
+For our purposes here,    we don't have to work through all that math required for working with the full prior and posterior [[Lecture 1- Probability Distributions of Returns|probability distribution]]s.
 For practical purposes,    we can get quite far by just using a heuristic approach that captures the essence of the Bayesian method for the purpose of choosing portfolios.

 Let's start with the prior beliefs.
 Suppose we think,    a priori,    that a reasonable number for expected excess returns of the risky assets under consideration is $5/%.
-Then,    our prior mean vector (the mean of the prior probability distribution) $\boldsymbol{\mu}_{0}$ is a vector in which all elements are equal to 0.05 .
+Then,    our prior mean vector (the mean of the prior [[Lecture 1- Probability Distributions of Returns|probability distribution]]) $\boldsymbol{\mu}_{0}$ is a vector in which all elements are equal to 0.05 .
 This does not mean at all that we are certain about this number,    but we see it as a reasonable starting point.
 Bayesian statistics (under the assumption that both the prior distribution and the deviations of realized excess returns from $\boldsymbol{\mu}$ are normally distributed) then tells us that our posterior mean is

 $$